Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Generating functions of Euler characteristics of quiver Grassmannians of type

 \begin{prop} Let $n=4$.
 Then we have \begin{enumerate} \item $F_{d_1(r)}=F_{P_a}F_{r\delta}-x^{\udim \tau^{-1}P_a}F_{\delta-\udim \tau^{-1}P_a}F_{(r-1)\delta}$ \item $F_{d_2(r)}=F_{\tau^{-1}P_a}F_{(r-1)\delta}-x^{\delta}F_{(r-2)\delta}$ \end{enumerate} \end{prop}

 \begin{proof} Initially, we consider the coefficient quiver of the preprojective representation of dimension $(1,1,0,0,0)$, i.e. $\bullet\xrightarrow{a}\bullet$.
 By glueing the coefficient quivers

-in turn, we obtain the coefficient quivers of the representations under consideration pointed out in \cite[Appendix B]{LW}, and we can apply Theorem A. We denote the corresponding representations by $T_1$ and $T_2$ respectively.
-Using the notation and results from section \ref{admissible1}, we have
+in turn, up to permutation of the arrows, we obtain the coefficient quivers $\mathcal Q(s,4)$ and we can apply Theorem \ref{admissible}.
+We denote the corresponding representations by $T_1$ and $T_2$ respectively.
+Using the notation and results from subsection \ref{admissible1}, we have

 Moreover, we have $f_{2r}=F_{d_2(r)}$ and $f_{2r+1}=F_{d_1(r)}$ and

 Using $\lambda_+\lambda_-=ad-bc=x^{\delta}$, we also have